scoughlan2/debrowser-app/README.md

+# Run DEBrowser from laptop and create a DNAnexus webapp version

-# Build and run docker image for DEBrowser
+## Build and run docker image for DEBrowser locally

 ## Build docker image
 ```